How to choose your canvas - understanding the difference between types of canvas

 Only in recent years have stretched canvases become readily available, with many artists prior to its accessibility using cardboard, timber or Masonite as a support, which lack the quality and flexibility of canvas.

-The major difference between the Signature/Studio and the Premium/Professional range is in the Canvas itself.
-Measured in ‘Grams per Square Meter,’ the thicker the canvas, the stronger and more durable it will be, allowing for heavy technique applications.
+The major difference between the Signature and the Premium range is in the canvas itself.
+Measured in ‘grams per square meter,’ the thicker the canvas, the stronger and more durable it will be, allowing for heavy technique applications.
 The thicker canvas also reduces the likelihood of sagging of the canvas.
-The Signature/Studio range has a 280gsm Cotton Duck Canvas, whereas the Premium/Professional range has 380gsm Cotton Duck Canvas (Think of it like choosing new bedsheets- the higher the density of the weave, the better).
+The Signature Single Thick range has a 280gsm Cotton Duck Canvas, the Signature Double Thick range has a 340gsm Cotton Duck Canvas, whereas the Premium range is made with 380gsm Cotton Duck Canvas.

 Frame